 A blanket of fog rolled over the woodsy city of Baguio.
 As I meandered through the mist I was both offered a teaching job (Baguio’s also a popular destination for foreigners studying English) and a jeepney to the Tam-Awan Village.
 I chose the model village with Ifugao huts and Kalinga houses.
 The raised structures had thatched roofs and wood flooring smoothed over time by the patter of bare feet.
-Dirt paths connected the huts and ran amongst a beautiful and indigenous green landscape.
+Dirt paths connected the huts and ran amongst a beautiful green landscape.

 Baguio is also an excellent city for dining.
 In the center of the city was a vegetarian café called Oh My Gulay.
 It is in a sunny atrium, overrun in the courtyard with plants.
 The décor is eclectic and the second level terrace, made with bits like ship hulls and found wood, resembles a child’s dream treehouse.

 However, Café by the Ruins was the best food we had in the Philippines and the reason we detoured through Baguio a second time.
 The café’s name is a nod to the original building on the property-the house of the first governor of Baguio.
 All that remains today is a solitary wall that has been incorporated into the structure of the restaurant.

 When the traditional tapuey wine began flowing by candlelight the mood became dangerously romantic.
 Though my senses were dulled, the ladyfinger curry I ordered cut through the alcoholic fog with warm coconut sauce infused with coriander, chutney and papadum.
 The lemongrass ice tea slowed my spinning world while the bibingka, a soft and spongy rice cake topped with brown sugar, coddled my sweet tooth.
 The price for a gourmet feast of local produce and homemade treats for two? $25.
 Amazing.